menu

 • Nurture physical, spiritual, emotional, social, and intellectual growth and development of each child

-Communication and Community
+Communication

 • Attend to daily communication using the school’s chosen software and on JCC email